Pierre-Gilles/lagom/_posts/2021-02-17-living-in-greece-as-a-digital-nomad.md

 ### Rent

 We found a small house on AirBnb in the center of Chania.
-We paid XX € / night / person.
+We paid 10.95€/night/person.

 The house was ok: well located, with enough space to live, but it was definitely old & wifi was not amazing (10Mb/s).